-Businesses come in many shapes and forms.
+Businesses come in many shapes and sizes.

 Whether its a small landscaping company or an expansive technical service company, all businesses fall into their various categories that are tethered to specific sets of rules and regulations.